 The aggressive purchase by these protocols is keeping prices at an excellent level.
 Similarly, stablecoins are also growing in stature with the broader cryptocurrency industry.

-Curve Finance DEX is fast rising as a notable destination in the cryptocurrency landscape.
+Curve Finance DEX is rising quickly as a notable destination in cryptocurrency.
 Its focus on stability and composability is reaping dividends already.
-The scramble for CRV shows just how the market appreciates the importance of this project.
+The scramble for CRV shows how the market appreciates the importance of this project.